 Power Ring possessed no known superhuman powers himself.
 All of his powers emanated from his mystical lamp and its complimentary ring.
 He was considered to have superb concentration and willpower in order to use his Power Ring for a host of activities at the same time at maximum output, as well as being able to use the lantern itself as a weapon.
 The ring was shown to have essentially the same abilities as a Green Lantern ring, though no weakness to wood or the color yellow was ever shown.
 Curiously, the ring did not provide an automatic protective shield like a Green Lantern ring, leaving Power Ring to constantly defend himself with constructs.

 In later versions, the ring was shown to have the cursed spirit of the monk Volthoom inhabiting it, promising supreme power, while leaving the wearer semi-possessed and ultimately taking control of them.
 It did not require great willpower to use, and in fact, was largely automatic in nature (it was implied that Volthoom was simply allowing the wearers to control the ring, or was controlling it for them) and sought out weak-willed cowards in order to trick and manipulate them into wearing the ring.
-The ring was also shown to have several powers that a Green Lantern ring did not have, such as creating energy that was actually edible (the John Stewart counterpart Power Ring was seen eating artifical popcorn created by the ring with other members of the Crime Syndicate which he claimed gave them a boost of energy) and creating enormous monstrous constructs, the size, detail and power of which eclipsed even the Sinestro Corps.
+The ring was also shown to have several powers that a Green Lantern ring did not have, such as creating energy that was actually edible (the John Stewart counterpart Power Ring was seen eating artifical popcorn created by the ring with other members of the Crime Syndicate which he claimed gave them a boost of energy) and creating enormous monstrous constructs, the size, detail, autonomy and power of which eclipsed even the Sinestro Corps.
 The ring (or rather, Volthoom) would provide information when questioned, but sometimes responded with cryptic hints, haikus and even thinly-veiled contempt.
 The ring still did not provide automatic shields, however.

 Almost nothing was revealed about the ring worn by the Power Ring of Earth-3, but it was shown act more like a conventional Green Lantern ring and even provided a shield to its wearer.